japila-books/spark-sql-internals/docs/physical-operators/ObjectConsumerExec.md

+---
+title: ObjectConsumerExec
+---

-# ObjectConsumerExec -- Unary Physical Operators with Child Physical Operator with One-Attribute Output Schema
+# ObjectConsumerExec &mdash; Unary Physical Operators with Child Physical Operator with One-Attribute Output Schema

 `ObjectConsumerExec` is the <<contract, contract>> of <<implementations, unary physical operators>> with the child physical operator using a one-attribute <<catalyst/QueryPlan.md#output, output schema>>.